KlickTipp differentiates between manual and automatic spam complaints.

 Did You Know?

-This applies for a period of two weeks.
 This block only applies to the KlickTipp user account in which the email that led to the spam complaint was sent.

 If an automated spam complaint is triggered, the Internet service provider may block your email before it even has a chance to reach the recipient’s inbox.
 To avoid this and ensure successful delivery, it’s crucial to maintain a low spam score, follow GDPR-compliant email marketing practices, and consistently engage in best practices for email deliverability.